Choosing The Correct Reticle Glass Diameter For Your Eyepiece (top of page)

 from the eyetube, turning it over and looking down inside the

 bottom of the eyepiece.
-1) There must be a "shelf" of some kind
+1) There must be a "shelf"

 down inside the eyepiece for the reticle to rest on, and 2)